vocation and daily schedule

 Against that background the best division I can make between the different paths (vocations) of a Christian in general (married or unmarried), a priest, a monk or nun, and a hermit, is this: a married or unmarried Christian in general is called to live a life fully immersed in worldly affairs, a priest is called to live his life in between his flock, monks and nuns are called to live in between their other brothers or sisters, and a hermit is called to live as much as possible outside society in a deliberate seclusion, silence, and solitude.
 As an old Desert Father (hermit Nistero the Great) phrased it: “Not all works people do are the same.
 Scripture tells us that Abraham was given to charity, and God was with him; Elijah sought silence and God was with him; David was humbled, and God was with him."

-As stated above, the hermit’s path is to live his or her life in deliberate seclusion, silence, and solitude in order to prioritise praying and introspection above all else at the expense of his (or her) worldly income, social status, and security.
-Of these, inner-silence (stillness) is therefore the most important.
-The other two (seclusion and solitude) are helpful to accomplish that stillness, especially for beginning and intermediate hermits who cannot yet maintain inner-silence while being among others and/or when outside of their hermitage.
+As stated above, the traditional hermit’s path is to live his or her life in deliberate seclusion, silence, and solitude in order to prioritise praying and introspection above all else at the expense of his (or her) worldly income, social status, and security.
+Of these, inner-silence (stillness) is the most important aspect.
+The other two (seclusion and solitude) are helpful to accomplish that stillness, especially for beginning and intermediate hermits who - like me - still have difficulty maintaining full inner-silence while being among others and/or when outside of their hermitage.

 To paraphrase and extend on how the hermit Abba Moses (one of the Desert Fathers) saw this: silence, seclusion, and solitude - just like fasts and vigils, the study of Scripture, renouncing possessions and everything worldly - are not in themselves perfection.
 They are tools.
 For perfection is not to be found in them, but it is acquired through them.